-At the very least, hopefully you made it through quarantine together and you learned a lot about each other.
-That’s at least one thing that you can share that you’re gratitude for.
+At the very least, hopefully, you made it through quarantine together and you learned a lot about each other.
+That’s at least one thing that you can share that you’re grateful for.

 Expressing gratitude without expectation is always a good idea.
 So if you are going to share the things with your partner that you’re grateful for, do it in a way that they can best receive it.
 Consider your partner’s love language or simply ask, “What is the best way I can express my love and gratitude for you?”